zammad/zammad-org/src/en/contribute/style-guide.md

 ## Audience Assumptions

-The documentation is written assuming that **users** have a basic understanding of web browser usage and common software design concepts.
-This means for example that features are described in detail, but not on a level of how to open a dropdown field.
+The documentation assumes that **users** have a basic understanding of how to use web browsers and are familiar with common software design concepts.
+This means, for example, that features are described in detail, but not to the level of explaining how to open a dropdown menu.

-The **Zammad administrator** additionally should have a basic technical understanding and should also know the workflows and communication processes in its company.
+The **Zammad administrator** should also have a basic technical understanding and be familiar with the workflows and communication processes within their company.

 For self-hosted instances, **system administrators** should also be familiar with Linux system administration basics.
-Access to the host system (e.g. via SSH) and administrative permissions are taken for granted for system administrators.
+Access to the host system (e.g. via SSH) and administrative permissions are taken for granted.

 ## Content